-Currently there are two official wireless networks you will see broadcast on campus.
-Those two networks are...
+Currently there are three official wireless networks you will see broadcast on campus.
+Those three networks are...

 - Use this network if you have a UCCS username and password

 - This is a secure network, and traffic is encrypted.